kevinfinlayson/kevinfinlayson.com/_posts/2012-09-13-rdio-tangibility-and-responsibility.md

 I could stop subscribing to Rdio, and invest the money instead in the few records that I really get attached to in a given year.
 But I’ve come to rely on Rdio for the tremendous back-catalogue of classics.
 This is where it really shines—it has a tremendous collection of jazz, classical, soul, funk, blues.
 There’s no way I’m giving that up, and I feel less guilt about using Rdio for older recordings.

 Ultimately, the thing to do is to continue using Rdio, but push myself to invest in the artists that I really enjoy.
-I have no problem giving writers and inventors money on [Kickstarter](http://kickstarter.com), or subscribing to new web design periodicals like [the Manual](http://alwaysreadthemanual.com) and [Offscreen](http://offscreenmagazine.com).
+I have no problem supporting writers and inventors on [Kickstarter](http://kickstarter.com), or subscribing to new web design periodicals like [the Manual](http://alwaysreadthemanual.com) and [Offscreen](http://offscreenmag.com).
 Why should it be any different for music?
 The problem is it’s too easy to put it off, to not click ‘purchase’.

 Here’s a thought.
 What if Rdio gently suggested consumers purchase a record, once they hit a certain play count?
 Make it opt-in, and let users set the threshold.
 The occasional purchase of a record that I’ve demonstrably enjoyed would help me feel better about using the service in general.